Ansible

 Start at a specific task: Use the --start-at-task flag to start executing your playbook at a particular task.

-Use Rolling Updates to control the number of target machines: By default, Ansible attempts to run the play against all hosts in parallel.
+– Use rolling updates to control the number of target machines: By default, Ansible attempts to run the play against all hosts in parallel.
 To achieve a rolling update setup, you can leverage the serial keyword.
-Using this keyword, you can define how many to hosts the changes can be performed in parallel.
+Using this keyword, you can define the number of hosts to which the changes should be performed in parallel.

-Control playbook execution strategy: By default, Ansible finishes the execution of each task on all hosts before moving to the next task. if you wish to select another execution strategy, have a look at this guide.
+– Control playbook execution strategy: By default, Ansible finishes the execution of each task on all hosts before moving to the next task. if you wish to select another execution strategy, look at this guide.

 Why use Spacelift to elevate your Ansible automation?